TomDDG/ZXPicoMD/README.md

 Hardware emulation of 8 microdrives for the ZX Spectrum only (no plans to adapt this for the QL).
 Main features are:
 - Supports all 8 Microdrives from one device
-- Supports downstream real h/w drives (with hardware mod, see below)
+- Supports downstream real h/w Microdrives (with hardware mod, see below)
 - OLED screen with buttons to navigate the menu - includes load, save & format cartridges as well as other options (see menu section below).
 No additional toolkits, software or connections needed as all managed from the menu
 - FAT32 & exFAT supported Micro SD cards up to a theoretical 256TB (I've tested 2GB, 4GB and a lowly 64GB which can easily fit every Spectrum game and program ever made multiple times)
 - Reset button just in case (also makes it easier to flash the Pico)